VarunSarathchandran/miniGPT_Variations/README.md

 Course Name: Machine learning, a Bayesian Perspective (EE4685)
 Course Intructor: Dr. ir.
 Justin Dawels

 Abstract: This project offers insight into the transformer architecture via a mini GPT implementation.
+We start with a base model built by Andrej Karpathy in https://github.com/karpathy/ng-video-lecture, which essentially implements the "Attention is All You Need" paper.
+We then implement different types of transformer architectures, attention types and position representations on the base model.
 Two different attention mechanisms- dot product attention and additive attention, and two different transformer blocks- the traditional Transformer block (as found in “Attention is All You Need” paper), and Weighted Transformer are presented.
 A powerful method of position representation- Relative Position Representation(RPR) is also implemented.
 The user can switch between different types of attention and transformer blocks, as well as toggle RPR on/off to study its effects on the loss and generated text.

 Instructions to run the code:
 1. Clone the repository